transparentclassroom/tc-api-scripts/README.md

-# Transaprent Classroom API Scripts
+# Transparent Classroom API Scripts

 This is a collection of several API scripts using the Transparent Classroom API.